sean-m-brennan/pysysdevel/README.md

   ```

 The 'HACKING.generic' file lists the minimum required software that
-users of *your* package (that itself uses sysdevel) will need.
+users of *your* project (that itself uses sysdevel) will need.
 Include
 it in your own 'HACKING' file.

 For information on using sysdevel, see the manual in the
 'sysdevel/docs' directory.
+(Yeah, it don't exist yet.)